Rudolf Borchardt: Marriage, World War I, divorce, and remarriage

-Literary style

-Borchardt was inspired by the writings of contemporaries, mainly that of von Hofmannsthal.
-He travelled widely and visited von Hofmannsthal several times in Switzerland.
-One such meeting, in 1902, resulted in Borchardt writing of a series of essays on the subject of his friend and mentor's works.
-He was a popular public speaker and his lectures attracted large crowds.
-From 1903, during a visit to Italy, Borchardt began writing prose.
-The first works of fiction were allegorical in style and strongly poetic in language.
+Weimar era

 In 1921 Borchardt returned to Italy.
 His literary output became more political and polemical, partly in order to make his income more secure, but he managed to produce a collection of stories, The Hopeless Race: Four Contemporary Tales (1929), which found a large audience across Europe.

 In the early 1930s he wrote his only full-length novel.
 As the political situation in Germany worsened and the Weimar Republic grew ever weaker, Borchardt continued his political writings, many of which displayed strong fascist overtones.

+Nazi era

 Due to his Jewish heritage, Borchardt lived a withdrawn life in Italy from 1933, unable to visit loved ones in Germany.
 Yet in April 1933 he handed a copy of his Dante's Divine Comedy to Mussolini, who admired Borchardt's work.
 In August 1944, Borchardt and his wife, Marie Luise, were arrested by the SS in Italy and transported to Innsbruck.
 After their release, they hid in the Tyrol.

 For a long time Borchardt's writings were out of print, at first suppressed in Germany by the Nazi regime and then simply forgotten.
 However, there has been something of a renaissance in scholarly interest in his work.